-- A significant area of Suitable Alternative Natural Greenspace (SANG) to act as mitigation for impacts on European Protected Sites, - Formal recreation, for all ages including play space, - Significant pedestrian and cycle connections. - 8.8 In addition the Local Plan policy acknowledges that there will be a need for off-site infrastructure contribution including towards health provision, police facilities, libraries and utility network upgrades, which will be met by developer contributions.
+- A community hub (to comprise a range of services and facilities in an accessible location), - Green infrastructure provision (including informal and formal open space, walks etc.), - A significant area of Suitable Alternative Natural Greenspace (SANG) to act as mitigation for impacts on European Protected Sites, - Formal recreation, for all ages including play space, - Significant pedestrian and cycle connections. - 8.7 In addition the Local Plan policy acknowledges that there will be a need for offsite infrastructure contribution including towards health provision, police facilities, libraries and utility network upgrades, which will be met by developer contributions.